Couple with dog enjoying their pensions

 Improving your pension benefits

-Your employer also has the power to increase your pensionable service by up to a maximum of 6 2/3 added years or potential service to the age of 65 and to increase a pension by up to £5,000 per annum.
+Your employer also has the power to increase your pensionable service up to limits.
 This is entirely at your employer’s discretion and your employer should have a policy on the use of this discretion.

-As with the LGPS 2008 service, there is no automatic cash lump sum in the career average scheme, but you can convert part of your pension for a cash lump sum if you want to.
+As with the LGPS 2008 service, there is no automatic cash lump sum in the career average scheme, but you can convert part of your pension for a cash lump sum.
 Under current legislation this is tax-free.
-There is an overall limit of how much you can take as a lump sum, which equates to 25% of your total pension benefits.
-Your fund administrator will advise you what amount of pension you could convert for the maximum allowable lump sum when you are approaching retirement and you can choose to take anything up to the maximum level.
+There is an overall limit of how much you can take as a lump sum, which equates to 25 per cent of your total pension benefits.
+You can choose to take anything up to the maximum level.

 Retirement